Measure Customer Engagement In SaaS: Methods And Metrics

 Userpilot makes feature usage tracking quite easy.
 Quickly tag features using UI elements without writing any code and automatically track how users engage with them.

-4. Measure engagement with the customer engagement score
+4. Measure engagement using customer engagement metrics

 User engagement metrics are the main data points that help you to measure users’ interactions with your product.